The Grammar of a Measurable Goalby Stacey Barr |

 - Improve delivery timeliness by streamlining the delivery process.

 The confusion with this method (which is often recommended by followers of the S.M.A.R.T method) is that people end up measuring the action, not the result.
+For example, they’ll be tempted to measure the implementation of the CRM, rather than the amount of customer loyalty.

 - Increase customer loyalty.